pivotal/docs-tap/cloud-native-runtimes/how-to-guides/auto-tls/tls-guides-wildcard-cert.hbs.md

 To use wildcard certificates:

-1. Configure Cloud Native Runtimes to use the custom Issuer or ClusterIssuer and indicate in which namespaces to create wildcard certificates
+1. Configure Cloud Native Runtimes to use the custom Issuer or ClusterIssuer and indicate in which namespaces to create wildcard certificates.

   >**Note** If no value is passed to `cnrs.namespace_selector`, only per service certificates are generated instead of wildcard certificates.